-The course is intended for those whose ambition is to become a qualified architect, but is also a good choice for anyone who has an interest in architecture and design and seeking a broad-based degree programme that can lead to a wide variety of career opportunities.
+The course is intended for those whose ambition is to become a qualified architect, but is also a good choice for anyone who has an interest in architecture and design and is seeking a broad-based degree programme that can lead to a wide variety of career opportunities.

 The programme of study is centred on a sequence of design studio projects that start in the first weeks with the exploration of space, form, colour and materials.
 By the end of the first years, students are designing small but complex buildings and places in detail.

-Second year focuses on ideas of home and community through the design of houses flats and neighbourhoods and the public buildings that support social life.
+The second year focuses on ideas of home and community through the design of houses flats and neighbourhoods and the public buildings that support social life.

 The final year introduces students to larger scale buildings and the course culminates in a comprehensive design for a substantial cultural building in a real setting.

-The core design studios are supported by a suite of contextual modules that provide students with a coherent body of relevant knowledge in three areas: environment and technology (structures, construction and building physics), history and theory (an overview of architectural history and theoretical writing from related fields) and profession and business (basic construction law, building procurement, cost control and business management).
+The core design studios are supported by a suite of contextual modules that provide students with a coherent body of relevant knowledge in three areas: environment and technology (structures, construction and building physics); history and theory (an overview of architectural history and theoretical writing from related fields); and, profession and business (basic construction law, building procurement, cost control and business management).